Jennette Bradley

 Jennette B. Bradley (born October 2, 1952) is an American politician of the Republican party and served as the 62nd lieutenant governor of Ohio from 2003 to 2005 and Ohio State Treasurer from 2005 to 2007.
-Bradley was the first African American elected to statewide office in Ohio.
+Bradley was the first African American woman elected to statewide office in Ohio.

 Early life and education

 Bradley was born in Columbus, Ohio.
 Her family settled in a neighborhood on Columbus' east side after her father retired from the United States Army.
 After graduating from East High School in 1970, Bradley attended Wittenberg University in Springfield, Ohio and earned a degree in psychology.

 Early professional career

 Bradley took a job with the Columbus Metropolitan Housing Authority.
 She became the first black woman to serve as the executive director of the Authority when she was 28 years old.
+She also worked on the Wittenberg Board of Trustees.
 In 1986, Bradley moved to Washington, D.C.
 She returned to Columbus in 1989 and worked as a senior executive for Huntington National Bank.